nekosys-os/neko-gcc/README.md

 ```

 ## Installing
+Make sure that the nekosys main repo is in the same folder as the neko-gcc

-Run the following command in your shell:
+Then, run the following command in your shell:
 ```
 chmod +x ./build.sh && sudo ./build.sh
 ```

 This creates a `i686-neko-*` toolchain at `~/opt/neko-gcc`

+The main build script expects a `neko-gcc` in path, so you need to create a symlink